csc-training/summerschool/application-design/docs/02-documentation-testing.md

 # Challenges with HPC

 - Behavior can depend on the number of threads and MPI tasks
-    - Parallel components should be tested with multiple different parallelization schemes
+    - parallel components should be tested with multiple different parallelization schemes
 - Large scale integration tests can be time consuming
 - Changes in program code may also lead to degradation in performance and